 Direction

-A little tip before you set off: On the way, look out for a processional altar with a rich baroque design.
+A little tip before you set off: Look out for a processional altar with a rich baroque design on the way.

-At the end of Kirchstraße, turn right at the cemetery and immediately left again into Mühlweg.
+At the end of Kirchstraße, turn right at the cemetery and immediately left again onto Mühlweg.
 A beautiful cycle path leads you along the Brummbach stream to Mühlhausen.

-There you follow Grundmühlstraße to St.-Martin-Straße, into which you turn right.
-Continue past the sports field and out of town.
-Here the cycle path now winds along the little river Wern to Zeuzleben.
+There you follow Grundmühlstraße until you reach St.-Martin-Straße, where you turn right.
+Continue past the sports field and out of the village.
+Here the cycle path meanders along the small river Wern to Zeuzleben.

-Pass the monument to Nepomuk, a freestanding wayside shrine from 1733, and enter the village.
-How many wayside shrines have you seen on this first stage?
+Cycle past the Nepomuk monument, a free-standing wayside shrine from 1733, into the village.
+How many wayside shrines have you spotted on this first stage?

 Wayside shrines with gable top Zeuzleben

-In Zeuzleben, there are more than half a dozen wayside shrines within a short distance.
-The two oldest wayside shrines in the entire region stand close together here.
+Zeuzleben is home to more than half a dozen wayside shrines over a short distance.
+The two oldest wayside shrines in the entire region are located close to each other here.
 They can be recognised by their gable tops and are dated 1489 and 1536.
 Both were heavily reworked or replaced by a replica in 1963.

 Bildstock von 1536 in Zeuzleben, Foto: A.Jansen, Gemeinde Werneck